 Summary: Harry's spent half his life in an enclosure of wild animals after the Dursleys abandoned him in a zoo.
-So far he has resisted all attempts by the zoo staff, social services, police and the FBI to coax or force him out.
+So far he has resisted all attempts to coax or force him out.
 But then Minerva stumbles across him after four years of thinking he was dead.
 Can she help Harry learn to trust humans again?

 Warnings: Sensitive Topic